BANNER+BF+LAND+LPN+AND+LOTTERY+final.jpg

 What is Permaculture?

 Permaculture is a design process.
-It helps design intelligent systems which meet human needs whilst enhancing biodiversity, reducing our impact on the planet, and creating a fairer world for us all.
+It helps create intelligent systems which meet human needs whilst enhancing biodiversity, reducing our impact on the planet, and creating a fairer world for us all.
 It has three core principles Earth Care, Fair Shares and People Care.

 You can find more information on Permaculture by visiting the Permaculture Association website

-Permaculture is not just about making a fantastic garden, it's also about 'people care' and so we take extra care to make the garden a welcoming, safe space where anyone can contribute to the garden and where you can come any time to immerse yourself in the space.
+Permaculture is not just about making a fantastic garden, it's also about 'people care' and so we take extra care to make the garden a welcoming, safe space where anyone can contribute to the garden and where you can come to immerse yourself in the space.
 We organise tours, workshops, volunteering sessions, social meetings and other events where further insights into this natural and sustainable art of gardening can be explored.

 events